Programs of Study

-With more than 300 undergraduate programs and more than 80 graduate subject areas, we prepare our students to lead fulfilling lives and excel in a variety of careers.
+With more than 300 undergraduate programs and more than 120 graduate programs, we prepare our students to lead fulfilling lives and excel in a variety of careers.

-We invented green chemistry; using chemistry research to build more environmentally sustainable products, and make labs themselves more environmentally sustainable.
-Every year, our Sustainable Cities Initiative brings together students and community leaders across Oregon to create environmentally sustainable solutions in urban planning.
+For over half a century, the Oregon Institute of Marine Biology has offered immersive classes at the ecologically rich Oregon coast.
+We invented green chemistry; using chemistry research to build more environmentally sustainable products and laboratories.
+And every year, our Sustainable Cities Initiative brings together students and community leaders from across Oregon to create environmentally sustainable solutions in urban planning.

 The future of our environment will also be decided in the courtroom.
-The Environmental and Natural Resources Law Center in the School of Law is ranked #7 in U.S. News and World Report, and has consistently ranked among the leading environmental law programs in the U.S. for 15 years.
+The Environmental and Natural Resources Law Center in the School of Law is ranked #7 in U.S. News and World Report, and has consistently ranked among the leading environmental law programs for 15 years.

 U.S. News and World Report ranks our College of Education in the Top 20 nationally, and it ranks our special education program # 3.